 In Maine, squatters are required to pay taxes on uncultivated lands in unincorporated areas.
 The continuous possession time is still 20 years in this instance, but they cannot claim adverse possession if they have not been paying taxes on a property that meets those requirements.

-If the property does not qualify as “uncultivated lands in unincorporated areas,” the squatter does not have to pay property taxes in order to make an adverse possession claim.
+If the property does not qualify as “uncultivated lands in unincorporated areas,” the squatter does not have to pay property taxes to make an adverse possession claim.

 How to Get Rid of Squatters in Maine